Both love and hate need nourishment. Which are you feeding?

-No taller than a 10-year old, with a sly and suspicious gleam to her eye, she played the part of the proverbial evil landlady with me.
-And yet was as sweet as honey around my husband.
-The other residents, also hostile, seemed sweet by comparison.
+No taller than a 10-year old, with a sly and suspicious gleam to her eye, she played the part of the proverbial evil landlady with me, while sweet as honey around Hubby.
+The other residents, also hostile, seemed amiable by comparison.
 And the dark, dank apartment revealed a miserly streak as well.

 It rained half the year in that picturesque region of Italy.
 Which produced luxuriant landscape, as well as flourishing mildew.
 Between wiping walls with bleach, and tossing ruined shoes, I shed many a tear of frustration.

 But the real trial commenced when all that could go wrong did!

 The sewage system clogged first.

 My fault, for surely I had flushed a towel down the toilet!
 And in keeping with their